SSWConsulting/SSW.Rules.Content/rules/awesome-readme/rule.md

 :::
 ::: good
-Figure: Good example - Comprehensive installation instructions for contributors
+Figure: Good example - Clear installation instructions for contributors
 :::

-## 6. Contributor Expectations
+## Contributor Expectations

 Outline your expectations for contributors.
 This includes guidelines for submitting pull requests, coding standards, and any other relevant information.

 ::: greybox

-## Contributor Expectations
+##### Contributor Expectations

 * Ensure all merges are squashed before submitting a pull request.
-* File an issue before submitting a pull request.
+* Submit an issue before submitting a pull request.
 * Follow the pull request template provided in the repository.
 :::
 ::: good
 Figure: Good example - Clear expectations for contributors
 :::

-## 7. Known Issues
+## Known Issues

-List any known issues or bugs in the project.
-This helps users and contributors understand what problems are already identified and being worked on.
+This avoids duplicate issues.
+List known issues or bugs in the project to ensure users and contributors understand what problems are already identified and being worked on.

 ::: greybox

-## Known Issues
+##### Known Issues

 * Notification system occasionally misses updates.
 * Reports may not display correctly in Safari browser.